bharry29/homelab-media-stack/docs/QUICK_START.md

 🆘 Need Help?
 Check the main README.md for detailed information Review TROUBLESHOOTING.md for common issues
-Open a GitHub Issue for bugs
+Read COMMUNITY_IMPACT.md to understand the project's vision and value Open a GitHub Issue for bugs
 Join GitHub Discussions for questions
 Total Setup Time: ~30 minutes for basic functionality